matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ### Encrypted mentions & `/notifications`

-Previous version of this proposal (and the alternative [MSC1796](https://github.com/matrix-org/matrix-spec-proposals/pull/1796)) suggested leaving the `m.mentions` property in cleartext.
+A previous version of this proposal (and the alternative [MSC1796](https://github.com/matrix-org/matrix-spec-proposals/pull/1796)) suggested leaving the `m.mentions` property in cleartext.
 This was [deemed too large of a metadata leak](https://github.com/matrix-org/matrix-spec-proposals/pull/3952#discussion_r1112154200) and removed from this proposal (and MSC1796 was closed).
 A downside of this is